clairey-zx81/json-model/TUTO.md

 JSON Model is a JSON language to describe JSON data structures.
-Its objective is similar to [JSON Schema](https://json-schema.org/), but with a user-friendly, compact and intuitive syntax which relies on type inference, so that simple objects are typically described with example values.
+Its objective is similar to [JSON Schema](https://json-schema.org/), but with a user-friendly, compact and intuitive syntax which relies on type inference, so that simple objects are typically described with sample values.

 This tutorial aims at learning briefly the JSON Model syntax and how to use the `jmc` command for validating values directly.